Selomegech/grub-management-web/README.md

 - **Typography**: Clear hierarchy with custom fonts
 - **Icons**: Lucide React icons for consistent visual language

-## 🚀 Deployment

-The project can be deployed to various platforms:

-- **Vercel**: Connect your GitHub repository for automatic deployments
-- **Netlify**: Drag and drop the build folder or connect via Git
-- **GitHub Pages**: Use the built-in GitHub Actions workflow

 ## 📱 Mobile Responsiveness Implementation